 North Russell Hall

-North Russell Hall houses 475 women.
+North Russell Hall houses 475 students.
 It features built-in furniture and sinks in each room, a large lounge and courtyard, and a central location with close proximity to Penland residential restaurant and Moody and Jones Libraries.
+Starting in the 2015-2016 academic year North Russell Hall will host the Baylor & Beyond LLC

 Baylor's other traditional residence for men is Penland Hall, housing 530 students.
 It includes the Penland residential restaurant on the first floor and features built-in furniture and sinks in each room.